arduino/docs-content/content/hardware/05.nicla/boards/nicla-sense-me/datasheet/datasheet.md

 ## The Board

 ### Application Examples
-The Arduino® Nicla Sense ME is your gateway to developing wireless networking solutions with rapid development and high robustness.
+The Arduino® Nicla Sense ME is your gateway to develop wireless networking solutions with rapid development and high robustness.
 Get real-time insight into the operational characteristics of your processes.
 Take advantage of the high quality sensors and networking capabilities to evaluate novel WSN architectures.
 Ultra low power consumption and integrated battery management allows for deployment in various capabilities.
-WebBLE allows for easy OTA update to the firmware as well as remote monitoring.
+WebBLE allows for easy OTA update of the firmware as well as remote monitoring.

 - **Warehouse & Inventory Management**:
-The environmental sensing capabilities of the Arduino® Nicla Sense ME is able to detect the ripening state of fruits, vegetable and meat allowing for intelligent management of perishable assets alongside the Arduino Cloud.
+The environmental sensor of the Arduino® Nicla Sense ME is able to detect the ripening state of fruits, vegetable and meat allowing for intelligent management of perishable assets alongside the Arduino Cloud.

 - **Distributed Industrial Sensing**:
-Identify operating conditions within you machine, factory or greenhouse remotely and even in hard to access or hazardous areas.
+Identify operating conditions within your machine, factory or greenhouse remotely and even in hard to access or hazardous areas.
 Detect natural gas, toxic gases or other hazardous fumes using the AI capabilities on the **Arduino® Nicla Sense ME**.
 Improve safety levels with remote analysis.
 Mesh capabilities allow for simple deployment of WSN with minimal infrastructure requirements.

 - **Wireless Sensor Network Reference Design**:
 The Nicla form factor has been specifically developed at Arduino® as a standard for wireless sensor network which can be adapted by partners to develop custom-designed industrial solutions.
-Get a head start for developing custom end-user solutions including cloud connected smart wearables and autonomous robotics.
+Get a head start by developing custom end-user solutions including Cloud connected smart wearables and autonomous robotics.
 Researchers and educators can use this platform to work on an industrially-recognized standard for wireless sensor research and development that can shorten the time from concept to market.

-### Accessories
+### Accessories (Not included)
 - Single cell Li-ion/Li-Po battery

 ### Related Products